Greco-Roman wrestling: For Asian champion Sunil Kumar, the pandemic presents a very strange problem

 “It is true that we get quality sparring abroad.
 But I don’t want to think about what will happen if we can’t go abroad.
 The coach will take all these decisions,” said Kumar, who is aiming to become only the fourth Indian Greco-Roman wrestler after Mukesh Khatri (2004), Ravinder Singh and Hardeep Singh (2016) to qualify for the Olympics.

-He admits that doubts about whether the Games will actually happen given the uncertainty around how the world would recover from the coronavirus pandemic but insisted that he finds motivation to keep working by thinking long term.
+He admitted having doubts about whether the Games will actually happen given the uncertainty around how the world would recover from the coronavirus pandemic.
+But he also insisted that he finds motivation to keep working by thinking about the long term.

 “We will have Commonwealth Games and Asian Games in 2022 and many more international events in the future,” he said.
 “I want to be ready for every competition.”